Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 29.

-HP: Obviously, the more time that elapses between the formation of 235U and 238U and the farther they are transported to their final resting places in uranium ore bodies, the more varied the 235U to 238U ratio should be.
-The belief that these isotopes formed in a supernova explosion billions of years before the earth formed and somehow collected in small ore bodies in a fixed ratio is absurd.
-Powerful explosions would have tended to separate the lighter 235U from the heavier 238U.
+HP: Obviously, the more time that elapses between the formation of the various isotopes (such as 234U and 238U) and the farther they are transported to their final resting places, the more varied those ratios should be.
+The belief that these isotopes formed in a supernova explosion millions of light-years away and billions of years before the Earth formed and then somehow collected in small ore bodies in a fixed ratio is absurd.
+Besides, powerful explosions would have separated the lighter isotopes from the heavier isotopes.

-Some radioisotopes produce two or more daughters.
+Some radioisotopes simultaneously produce two or more daughters.
 When that happens, the daughters have very precise ratios to each other, called branching ratios or branching fractions.
-Uranium isotopes appear to be just another example.
-In other words, all uranium isotopes are daughter products, derived from some even heavier element.
-Recall that the Proton-21 Laboratory has produced superheavy elements that instantly decayed.
+Uranium isotopes are an example, because they are daughter products of some even heavier element.
+Recall that the Proton-21 Laboratory produced superheavy elements that instantly decayed.
+Also, the global flux of neutrons during the flood provided nuclei with enough neutrons to reach their maximum stability.
+This explains why uranium isotope ratios in ore bodies are fixed.
+Had the flux of neutrons originated in outer space, we would not see these constant ratios worldwide.
+Because these neutrons originated throughout the globe-encircling fluttering granite crust, these fixed ratios are global.

 30.